Diversity - and respect for diversity - in grief

 Give space to others, give space to yourself - with enough room we have room for all the diversities and responses to grief and death.
 This is a very good thing.

 Are you wondering about how to build up a coping skill-set for end of life and death for yourself and/or your family or community network?
-Please do not hesitate to get in touch - I am an End Of Life Consultant and Doula who specialises in education, listening, and information transfer.
-I also run workshops, offer gift certificates, and a safe, inclusive space for LBGTIQA+ people and allies - all with style, understanding, and humour.
+Please do not hesitate to get in touch - I am an End Of Life Consultant and end of life doula who specialises in education, listening, and information transfer.
+I also run workshops, offer gift certificates, and a safe, inclusive space for LBGTIQA+ people and allies to acknowledge and talk about grief - all with style, understanding, and humour.